curityio/spa-using-curitytokenhandler/DEPLOYMENT.md

 ### Scenario 1: SPA uses an External Authorization Server

-An instance of Keycloak acts as the external authorization server and issues RS256 JWTs.\
+An instance of Keycloak acts as the external authorization server that issues RS256 JWTs as access tokens.\
-The Curity Token Handler is deployed as a stateless API that issues cookies to the SPA.
+The OAuth Agent is deployed as a stateless API that issues cookies to the SPA.

 ```bash
 export DEPLOYMENT='external'